Latter Days: Plot

 Aaron's fellow missionary, Paul Ryder, has a cycling accident.
 Returning to his apartment, a distraught Aaron encounters Christian, who tries to comfort him with a hug.
 Both men are overwhelmed by their feelings and end up kissing, failing to notice the return of Aaron's roommates.
 Aaron is sent home in disgrace, leading Christian to confront Ryder, who is angry that Christian corrupted Aaron for no reason.
 Christian admits that he initially just wanted to win a bet, but says "it's not about that" anymore.
 Seeing Christian's distress, Ryder tells him that Aaron's flight has a five-hour layover in Salt Lake City.

 Christian finds Aaron standing outside the airport terminal.
 Christian confesses his love, and despite his misgivings, Aaron admits his own feelings of love.
 With all flights canceled due to a snowstorm, Christian and Aaron spend an intimate night in a motel.
 When Christian awakes, he finds Aaron gone.
 Aaron's pocket watch, a family heirloom, has been left behind.
 Christian returns to Los Angeles.
 In Idaho, Aaron is excommunicated by the church elders, led by his father, who is the stake president.
 Aaron is rejected by his father and scolded by his mother, who tells him that he must pray for forgiveness.
 When Aaron suggests that he might be gay, his mother slaps him.
 Overwhelmed by despair, Aaron attempts suicide.
-His parents send him to a treatment facility in an attempt to change his sexual orientation via conversion therapy.
+His parents send him to a treatment facility in an attempt to change his sexual orientation.

 Christian locates Aaron's home address and phone number.
 Aaron's mother informs him that, "Thanks to you, my son took a razor to his wrists; thanks to you I have lost my son."
 Believing Aaron is dead, Christian spends the next few days thinking continually about Aaron.
 Christian travels to the Davis home in Idaho, where he tearfully returns Aaron's watch to his mother.
 After looking at the watch's inscription, which mentions charity, she tries to go after Christian, but he has already left.

 Julie writes a song based on Christian's journal entry about the ordeal.
 Julie shows Christian her video for the song, and he is upset that Julie used his writings without his consent.
 Julie tells Christian that she hoped something good would come from it.
 In the treatment facility, Aaron hears Julie's song when her video airs on television.
 The video prompts Aaron to return to Los Angeles in search of Christian.
 When a stranger answers the door to Christian's apartment, Aaron is heartbroken, thinking that Christian has returned to his party boy ways and moved on.
 Having nowhere else to go, Aaron makes his way to Lila's restaurant and begins to recount his journey to her.
 Christian walks into the dining room, and is overjoyed to see Aaron alive.
 They reconcile and later celebrate Thanksgiving with Christian's co-workers.
 Lila tells everyone that, no matter what, they will always have, "a place at my table, and a place in my heart".